Reza-rgb/Opti4ML-TidyTeam/README.md

 ## Noise Robustness

-To test robustness to noisy data, we introduced two types of noise to both MNIST and CIFAR-10:
+To test robustness on noisy data, we introduced two types of noise to both MNIST and CIFAR-10:

 - **Gaussian Noise**
 - **Impulse (Salt-and-Pepper) Noise**

-Noisy variants of the datasets were used to have a precise difficulty assessment for each data point (with different noise levels)
+Noisy variants of the datasets were used to have a precise difficulty assessment for each data point (with different noise levels).